DigiLEP is a national research project being carried out by the Centre for Education and Lifelong Learning (CELL) Research team at NCI.

 Why research Digital literacy of Early childhood Educators?

-DigiLEP uses this Irish and international research to explore how ECEC educators in Ireland use digital technology in their daily practice.
-The project outcomes include to indicate what support educators need to access and use digital tools effectively, and equitably for all children.
+DigiLEP addresses this specific gap by using Irish and international research to explore digital competencies of ECEC educators in Ireland and how they use digital technology in their daily practice.
+The project outcomes aim to indicate what support may be needed for educators to access and use digital tools effectively and equitably for all children.

-What is DigiLEP research project using to investigate?
+What methods is the DigiLEP research project using?

-DigiLEP uses a mixed-methods, pragmatic design combining quantitative and qualitative methods.
-The quantitative phase applies an adapted version of the SELFIE for Teachers tool (Economou, 2023a, 2023b) to assess educators’ digital competencies, capacities, and attitudes.
-Over 200 early childhood educators across Ireland will complete the online survey.
+DigiLEP employs a mixed-methods, pragmatic design combining quantitative and qualitative approaches.
+The quantitative phase applied an adapted version of the SELFIE for Teachers toll (European Commission, 2023a, 2023b) to assess educators' digital competencies, capacities and attitudes.

-The qualitative phase includes four focus group discussions with a volunteer sample of educators to explore everyday experiences, challenges, and benefits of digital technologies in ECEC practice.
+The qualitative phase includes focus group discussions with a volunteer sample of educators to explore everyday experiences, challenges and the benefits of digital technologies in ECEC practice.

 What are the expected outcomes from this research project?